Paddleboarders enjoy a tranquil day on Lake Superior, kept company by Madeline Island on the horizon.

-We will visit a dairy farm, meet environmental stewards and business owners, spark ideas with UW System colleagues, and see the spaces and places where many of our UW students come from.
-Experts from across the state will join the journey at various points along the way to enrich the learning throughout the week.
+We will visit a lakeshore forest, meet environmental stewards and business owners, walk through a dairy farm, spark ideas with Universities of Wisconsin colleagues, and experience the places where many of our UW students come from.
+Experts and practitioners from across the state will join the journey at various points along the way to enrich our learning throughout the week.

 Learn more

-Take a look back at the 2022 Bay Tour
+Take a look back at the 2025 Forest + River route

 Who May Apply